 The presence of solvents like pentane and isopentane can indicate that the butane or propane used for extraction were of poor quality.
 Similarly, food grade ethanol obtained by permit is safe to consume, but chemical grade ethanol produces residual solvents like methanol and isopropanol at levels of 4-10%.

 Hexane is the only Class 2 solvent routinely found in cannabis extraction solvents.
 Hexane is a petroleum distillate that has been linked to respiratory irritation, dermatitis, liver and kidney failure, and Parkinson’s Disease.
 Hexane levels should be as low as possible to avoid unwanted side effects.

 Extraction solvents may also include contaminates like benzene and xylenes – Class 1 solvents and known carcinogens.
 While it may be more cost-effective, the potential health effects are cause for concern.

 These tables represent the accepted levels for residual solvents, as adopted by the Florida Department of Health:

 Modern Canna offers cannabis residual solvent testing to make sure your products — such as wax, liquids, oils, pills and edibles — are safe for consumer consumption.
 With our residual solvent testing, you can be sure that your cannabis concentrates are free of all impurities.

-We use industry-leading technology such as gas chromatography flame ionization detector, GC-FID/ head space analysis to monitor the ppm levels of solvents and identify harmful contamination levels in raw materials.
+We use industry-leading technology such as gas chromatography with mass spectrometry (GCMS) head space analysis to monitor the ppm levels of solvents and identify harmful contamination levels in raw materials.
 Our data suggests that proper purging and product control can virtually eliminate residual solvents from concentrates.

 As lawmakers grapple with new safety standards and rules, it’s best to be ahead of the curve on this issue by establishing safe extraction techniques and quality control processes.
 Contact us today to learn more about our cannabis residual solvent analysis and all of our other cannabis testing services.